Project of the Month

 About the Participants :

-8th & 9th grade Ethiopian children from South Netanya are taken to the Ruppin Marine Science Institute in Mevuoth Yam, Mikhmoret
+7th & 8th grade highly motivated children from underprivileged areas in Netanya's schools are taken to the Ruppin Marine Science Institute in Mevuoth Yam, Mikhmoret

 The Partners :